Dreamwalker-Collective/dreamwalker.games-archive/content/about.md

 weight: 10
 ---

-## Making Azeroth Better, One Gadget At A Time
+## Making The Multiverse Better, One Gadget At A Time

-Have you ever found yourself in need of that special thing to improve your quality of life as you traverse the vast expanses of Azeroth?
+Have you ever found yourself in need of that special thing to improve your quality of life as you traverse the vast expanses of Azeroth, the Multiverse, and beyond?
 Then you've come to the right place!
 Here at Dreamwalker Collective, we believe adventuring _should_ be pleasant, and that the journey should be as enjoyable as the reward.

 ## Making Old Gadgets New Again